MFA Types Compared: TOTP, Push, SMS, Hardware Keys, and More

 Always have a backup

-Users will lose keys, break phones, travel internationally.
+Users will lose keys, break phones, and travel internationally.
 Plan for recovery before you need it.

-MFA is not a checkbox—it's a security control that varies dramatically in strength.
-The right mix depends on your risk profile, user base, and budget.
-Start with phishing-resistant methods for your highest-risk accounts and build out from there.
+MFA is not a checkbox.
+It is a security control that varies dramatically in effectiveness depending on which method you choose and how you deploy it.
+The right mix depends on your risk profile, user base, and identity platform capabilities.
+Start with phishing-resistant methods for your highest-risk accounts and build outward from there.

 Common Questions